kristal-cy/derma-scan-API/README.md

+## 📌 Credits

+This CNN model for acne detection was originally cloned from an open-source repository and modified by me.
+It is used for educational purposes only.
+All rights belong to the original author.

+🔗 Original Source: KREES | Aditya Putra Sholahuddin https://github.com/KREESS
+✏️ Modified by: Crystal Sabado

 # 🧠 CNN Face Acne Detector

 Automatic acne detection and classification on facial images using **Convolutional Neural Networks (CNN)** and **Deep Learning** technology.
 This project aims to assist early skin analysis and can be used as the foundation for AI-powered mobile or web applications.